 "Hm."
-Mario hadn't much considered the idea of an afterlife; after all, the diverse regions of Smash Planet held such different believes about what came after death.
+Mario hadn't much considered the idea of an afterlife; after all, the diverse regions of Smash Planet held such different beliefs about what came after death.
 He'd always been too focused on the here and now to spend much time pondering anything beyond that.
-But he supposed, especially with all of the visitations from the dead that had been happening lately, that there must be something more to it all than mere superstition.
+But he supposed, especially with all of the visitations from the dead happening lately, that there must be something more to it all than mere superstition.

 "An afterlife you will soon beg for, Spyro…as well as your foolish friends."

 They all came to a halt in the air, taken aback by the deep, menacing voice that seemed to echo from every direction.
 Spyro narrowed his eyes.